pharrisee/TheFrontLinuxServerInfo/README.md

 ### Configuration

-Using $SERVERDIR above as a base the configuration file `ServerConfig_.ini` lives in $SERVERDIR/TheFrontManager/ServerConfig_.ini.
-If $SERVERDIR/TheFrontManager doesn't exist then create that folder and run this command to create the file required:
+Using `$SERVERDIR` above as a base the configuration file `ServerConfig_.ini` lives in `$SERVERDIR/TheFrontManager/ServerConfig_.ini`.
+If `$SERVERDIR/TheFrontManager` doesn't exist then create that folder and run this command to create the file required:

 ```bash
 cd $SERVERDIR/TheFrontManager